Streaming media: Use by the general public

-Advances in computer networking, combined with powerful home computers and operating systems made streaming media affordable and easy for the public.
+Advances in computer networking, combined with powerful home computers and operating systems, have made streaming media affordable and easy for the public.
 Stand-alone Internet radio devices emerged to offer listeners a non-technical option for listening to audio streams.
-These audio streaming services became increasingly popular; streaming music reached 118.1 billion streams in 2013.
+These audio-streaming services became increasingly popular; music streaming reached 4 trillion streams globally in 2023—a significant increase from 2022—jumping 34% over the year.

-In general, multimedia content is data intensive, so media storage and transmission costs are still significant.
+In general, multimedia content is data-intensive, so media storage and transmission costs are still significant.
 Media is generally compressed for transport and storage.
-Increasing consumer demand for streaming of high-definition (HD) content has led the industry to develop technologies such as WirelessHD and G.hn, which are optimized for streaming HD content.
-Many developers have introduced HD streaming apps that work on smaller devices such as tablets and smartphones for everyday purposes.
+Increasing consumer demand for streaming high-definition (HD) content has led the industry to develop technologies such as WirelessHD and G.hn, which are optimized for streaming HD content.
+Many developers have introduced HD streaming apps that work on smaller devices, such as tablets and smartphones, for everyday purposes.

 A media stream can be streamed either live or on demand.
-Live streams are generally provided by a means called true streaming.
-True streaming sends the information straight to the computer or device without saving to a local file.
-On-demand streaming is provided by a means called progressive download.
-Progressive download saves the received information to a local file and then is played from that location.
-On-demand streams are often saved to files for extended amounts of time; while the live streams are only available at one time only (e.g. during the football game).
+Live streams are generally provided by a method called true streaming.
+True streaming sends the information straight to the computer or device without saving it to a local file.
+On-demand streaming is provided by a method called progressive download.
+Progressive download saves the received information to a local file and then plays it from that location.
+On-demand streams are often saved to files for extended period of time, while live streams are available at one time only (e.g., during a football game).

-Streaming media is increasingly being coupled with use of social media.
-For example, sites such as YouTube encourage social interaction in webcasts through features such as live chat, online surveys, user posting of comments online and more.
+Streaming media is increasingly being coupled with the use of social media.
+For example, sites such as YouTube encourage social interaction in webcasts through features such as live chat, online surveys, user posting of comments online, and more.
 Furthermore, streaming media is increasingly being used for social business and e-learning.

-The Horowitz Research State of Pay TV, OTT and SVOD 2017 report said that 70 percent of those viewing content did so through a streaming service and that 40 percent of TV viewing was done this way, twice the number from five years earlier.
-Millennials, the report said, streamed 60 percent of content.
+The Horowitz Research State of Pay TV, OTT, and SVOD 2017 report said that 70 percent of those viewing content did so through a streaming service and that 40 percent of TV viewing was done this way, twice the number from five years earlier.
+Millennials, the report said, streamed 60 percent of the content.